LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/template-conditionals.rst

 Check Your Understanding
 ------------------------

-Assume you have an list of integers called ``numbers``, and you display the values in an unordered list.
+Assume you have a list of integers called ``numbers``, and you display the values in an unordered list.

 .. sourcecode:: html